Sanja Matsuri

 Some might misinterpret what I’m about to write as sour grapes, but no, I’m very happy to have moved on and I volunteered for the opportunity.
 I could have stayed and been part of the new structure, there were many opportunities and I would have been given a place, but to be honest I was burnt out.
 Secure from the vantage of a year’s distance I can’t help making some observations.

 Public sector executives love buzzwords and buzz-phrases (a crutch to mask their uncertainty), and every one of them adds their personal stamp with a restructure.
 My old branch, renamed Business Information Services or BIS, was remade along the lines of the cutting edge “SFIA” framework (can’t remember what the acronym stands for, something forgettable).
-My position, my boss’s, and some of my colleagues’ were not required.
+My position, my boss’s, and some of my colleagues’, mandated under NSW legislation, were not known to exist within the SFIA framework.
 However, four additional Senior Executive roles were.

 BIS ended up with six Senior Executives covering functions previously covered by 1 and-a-bit, and the merged establishment stayed steady at 113.
-At least in the BIS (IT) part of the organisation there was no need for the O’Farrell/Baird Government’s imperative “efficiency dividends” (doublespeak for staff cuts).
+At least in the BIS (IT) part of the organisation there was no need for the O’Farrell/Baird Government’s imperative “efficiency dividends”.
 The outcome was in fact the opposite of what the O’Farrell Government set out to do.
-That is to say it became more, not less top-heavy, which is consistent with the administration killing and revenue flushing experiences during the continuous ‘personal stamp’ restructures under the previous incompetent Labor Government’s musical chairs of departmental executives.
+That is to say it became more, not less top-heavy, which is consistent with the productivity killing and revenue flushing experiences during the continuous ‘personal stamp’ restructures under the previous incompetent Labor Government’s musical chairs of departmental executives.

 I remember a meeting when a colleague pointed the new CIO toward the O’Farrell Government’s Public Service Commission review which spelled out the framework and the context of the restructure (in which the CIO had been the second hire after the Department Head, and thereafter was supposed to be an implementer), and my colleague was belittled like he was being a bit obsessive.